SEG Tariffs for Hotels 2026 — UK Supplier Comparison

 How SEG works

-Suppliers above 150,000 customer threshold legally required to offer SEG tariffs to MCS-certified solar generators with smart meters.
-Tariffs vary materially by supplier — typical 2026 range 4-15p/kWh.
+Suppliers above the 150,000-customer threshold are legally required to offer SEG tariffs to MCS-certified solar generators with smart meters.
+Tariffs vary materially by supplier — typical range roughly 4–12p/kWh as at June 2026 (rates move on short notice; verify the live rate before contracting).

 Supplier comparison 2026

-Octopus Energy Business — typically 8-15p/kWh fixed tariff.
-Strong customer service.
-Smart meter integration.
+Octopus Energy Business — flat business export rate around 12p/kWh as at June 2026 (the residential Outgoing fixed rate has paid 12p since 1 March 2026, down from its previous level).
+Strong customer service and smart meter integration.
 Top of supplier comparison for most hotel SEG arrangements.

 E.ON Next Business — typically 4-7p/kWh.
 Multi-supplier convenience for hotels also on E.ON import contract.